noumanzia123/NASSCOM-VSD-SoC-Design-and-Planning/README.md

 ```
 set ::env(FP_IO_MODE) 2
 ```
-Go to the following tab as shown below to run the command to change IO placer settings and run the floorplan again.
+Go to the tab below to run the command to change the IO placer settings and run the floorplan again.
 ![image](https://github.com/user-attachments/assets/ab53d829-9875-48b1-9bfb-3f0a7f210270)

  Now, we can check the change in the IO placer strategy: We can see that _.def_ file has been updated from the time stamps and date: